2026 Training Clinic

 Training Clinic dates for the Middle School student’s training clinic.

 Please select one of the following dates/days.
 Each day caters for different time zones.
-The clinic starts at 9 am and finishes at 3 pm. (except in India where it will start at 6.30am finishing at 12.30pm, S.A. & N.T. where it will start at 8.30 am and finishes at 2.30 pm);
+The clinic starts at 9 am and finishes at 3 pm. (except in South Australia & N.T. where it will start at 8.30 am and finishes at 2.30 pm);

 Program for the Training Clinic: